 Oersted's academic teacher also was an alchemist).

-for obtaining gold, had, all over the ancient world, an extra name, Greater
+obtaining gold, had, all over the ancient world, an extra name, Greater Dog (in

-Dog (in Egypt Sirius also connects with the jackal-dog god Anubis), and was
+Egypt Sirius also connects with the jackal-dog god Anubis), and is located in

 conquests were indispensable for development of modern industrial chemistry